Turkey and Russia agree on draft Syria ceasefire, report says

 After the regime seized Aleppo, Russian President Vladimir Putin had said that a nationwide ceasefire was the next step in resolving the war.

-Iran also expressed willingness to play a part in brokering a ceasefire last week in Moscow after talks with Russian and Turkish officials.

-Russia and Turkey are wielding increasing influence over Syria's fate, as the UN Security Council failed several times to find a political solution to end the brutal war.
+The UN Security Council has failed several times to find a political solution to end the brutal war.

 Russia shot down at least seven UN resolutions on Syria using its veto power as a permanent member of the Council.
 China vetoed six of those seven.
 Many of them were aimed at getting desperately needed aid into Aleppo.